Ever thought your beliefs could impact your health?

 You might find it hard to believe, but our thoughts can mess with our genes.

-Now, we know that our environment, lifestyle, and even our thoughts can turn genes on or off.
+Now, we know that our environment, lifestyle, and thoughts can turn genes on or off.

 So how does this work?